Přeskočit na hlavní obsah

 • On-Premise Deployment – Operate without cloud dependency for secure, private access.

-• ADS-B, ADS-L, and FLARM Support – Add additional aviation tech for full situational awareness.
+• ADS-B, ADS-L, FLARM and Other Protocol Support – Add additional aviation tech for full situational awareness.

 Range